airbytehq/airbyte/docs/tutorials/toy-connector.md

 $ npm run generate
 ```

-We'll select the generic template and call the connector `stock-ticker-api`:
+We'll select the `generic` template and call the connector `stock-ticker-api`:

 ![](../.gitbook/assets/newsourcetutorial_plop.gif)

-Note that if you were developing a "real" Python connector, you should use the Python generator to automatically get the Airbyte Python helpers.
+Note: The generic template is very bare.
+If you are planning on developing a python source, we recommend using the `python` template.
+It provides some convenience code to help reduce boilerplate.
+This tutorial uses the bare-bones version because it makes it easier to see how all the pieces of a connector work together.
+You can find a walk through on how to build a python connector here (__coming soon__).

 Head to the connector directory and we should see the following files have been generated: